Mangrove deforestation in Myanmar: History of deforestation

-Reasons for deforestation
+Drivers of deforestation

 Large areas of mangrove forests are cleared to plant rice fields, expand aquaculture, or to collect palm oil.
 Aquaculture was previously thought to be the only big contributor of mangrove change but it only accounted for 30% of mangrove deforestation with rice and agriculture contributing 38% together.
 A Balmford et al. study showed that many countries convert mangrove forests to aquaculture when the economic value of mangrove forests is usually higher than the economic value of shrimp farming.
 Thus the study suggested that it is more cost effective for countries to preserve their mangrove forests.

 Other reasons for deforestation are urban development, mining, salt pan development and overexploitation of resources.
 Natural threats to mangrove forests include erosion, land loss, inundation, sea flooding, upstream movement of the saline/freshwater front, and seawater intrusion into freshwater lenses.
 Studies show that the biodiversity and area of mangrove forests declined after Cyclone Nargis hit Myanmar in 2008.